 - detect suspicious activities and respond to them in real time

 - generate detailed reports based on a wide selection of criteria

 Ekran System gives you full visibility into the actions of every user in your network.
 The Ekran System platform is stable, easy to manage, and customizable, and it can be easily integrated with your current SIEM and ticketing systems.

 Third-party vendors have legitimate access to clients’ critical systems and sensitive data.
 Yet many subcontractors can’t match the level of cybersecurity measures and precautions implemented by large enterprises.
 This is why cybercriminals often focus on third-party vendors and service providers instead of directly attacking their real targets.

 A cyberattack on a third-party vendor creates cybersecurity, operational, compliance, and reputational risks for all organizations the vendor works with.
 Dealing with these risks can also result in substantial financial losses.

 The best way to mitigate these risks is by deploying a sophisticated monitoring solution and following third-party vendor risk management security best practices.
-Ekran System can help organizations manage third-party vendor risks and implement most of the practices that are critical for this process.
+Ekran System is the solution for compliance with ISO/IEC 27001, NIST 800-53, and other security requirements.
+Our platform can help organizations manage third-party vendor risks and implement most of the practices that are critical for this process.
 The platform provides a rich selection of user activity monitoring, access management, and incident response functionalities.